MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/Set-SPWebApplication.md

 ```

 ### -Force
-Suppresses confirmation messages involved in settings for a Web application.
+Suppresses confirmation messages involved in settings for a web application.

 ```yaml
 Type: SwitchParameter